So what is the Procedure when it comes to Contesting a Will in Qld?

 Step 3 – Preparing and Service of Affidavits by Parties

-In conjunction with filing your claim, your affidavit (your sworn statement of evidence) is filed outlining the relevant circumstances and detailing the basis why you say further provision ought to be made for you.
+In conjunction with filing your claim to Contest a Will, your affidavit (your sworn statement of evidence) is filed outlining the relevant circumstances and detailing the basis why you say further provision ought to be made for you.
 Generally, at this time, a directions order is agreed between the parties outlining the timeframes by which each party is to file affidavit evidence, as well as notify any affected beneficiaries.

 Step 4 – Settlement Conference and Mediation

 Once each party has provided adequate evidence, the parties’ legal representatives generally take part in a telephone settlement conference, to discuss potential resolution of the matter.
-If that is unsuccessful, the matter generally proceeds to a mediation (where most further provision claims are resolved), with each of the parties, their legal representatives and an independent mediator (generally an experienced barrister) attempt to resolve the matter, including the legal costs of the parties.
+If that is unsuccessful, our Estate Lawyers will generally proceed to a mediation (where most further provision claims are resolved), with each of the parties, their legal representatives and an independent mediator (generally an experienced barrister) attempt to resolve the matter, including the legal costs of the parties.

 Step 5 – When Contesting a Will doesn’t end at Mediation, we Prepare for Trial.